-- Feedback from staff, pupils, parents / carers, governors, including CPOMs online tagging. - Logs of reported incidents
+- Feedback from staff, pupils, parents / carers, governors, including CPOMs online tagging.

+- Logs of reported incidents

+- Logs of Smoothwall incidents

 2. Scope of the Policy

 This policy applies to all members of the school community (including staff, students / pupils, volunteers, parents / carers, governors, visitors, community users) who have access to and are users of school ICT systems, both in and out of school.